Call of Juarez: Bound in Blood: Gameplay

-The main differences between the two characters is that Ray is stronger and slower, he cannot jump as high as Thomas, but he can kick doors down and take considerably more damage from enemy fire, due to wearing a cuirass.
+The main differences between the two characters are that Ray is stronger and slower, he cannot jump as high as Thomas, but he can kick doors down and take considerably more damage from enemy fire, due to wearing a cuirass.
 He cannot aim as far as Thomas, but he is faster with six-shooters, which he can dual wield, and is quicker when aiming at nearby enemies.
 Thomas can move faster than Ray and is quieter, allowing him to sneak up on enemies.
 He can also grip onto ledges and pull himself up.
-He has a better long-range aim than Ray, but is slower when using six-shooters, which he can only single wield, and when aiming at nearby enemies.
+He has a better long-range aim than Ray but is slower when using six-shooters, which he can only single wield, and when aiming at nearby enemies.
 Ray can use two weapons that Thomas cannot – a dismountable gatling gun and throwable dynamite.
 Thomas can use three weapons that Ray cannot – a lasso, a bow, and throwing knives.
-When Thomas uses the bow, the player has the option of going into slow motion for more precise aiming, or firing in normal speed.
+When Thomas uses the bow, the player has the option of going into slow motion for more precise aiming or firing at normal speed.
 His use of the lasso requires the player to point the crosshairs at an appropriate spot, and then move the analog stick or mouse in a circular motion, mimicking the action of using an actual lasso.
 Once sufficient speed has been reached, the lasso will be thrown automatically.